Caserta-Concepts/docker_eval/README.md

 1. Install Docker

 2. Pull and open repository in Terminal
-3. Run "docker build --tag=caserta_evaluation ." to build local docker images, and the setup takes ~20 minutes.
+3. Run "docker build --tag=caserta_evaluation ." to build local docker images (may take up to 20 minutes to complete)
 4. Run "docker run -p 8888:8888 caserta_evaluation " to launch docker container
 5. Go to jupyter link "localhost:8888" and complete the evaluation.
-6. Download the notebook as a .ipynb file and send to Caserta
+6. Download the notebook as a .ipynb file and send to Andre Chapman (andre@caserta.com)

 Steps 2/3/4 in bash
 ```